 Per the Guardian, Giuliani Pharma of Italy might take this research forward and conduct clinical trials.

 Project leader Dr Nathan Hawkshaw said it could “make a real difference to people who suffer from hair loss”.

-Dr. Hawkes said “I’m very optimistic it could work.
+Dr. Hawkshaw said “I’m very optimistic it could work.
 In lab tests, the drug started promoting growth in hair follicles in just two days.
 We are looking at using it as a topical treatment, a gel or shampoo that could reach the follicle.
-Dr Hawkshaw said there are no known side-effects of the bone drug“.
+There are no known side-effects of the bone drug“.

 Update: The University of Manchester now has an article on it.